-7. Potential Environmental Impacts of the Proposed Actions and Alternatives - Disposal of the New Products
+7. Potential Environmental Impacts of the Proposed Action and Alternatives - Disposal of the New Product

-The Agency considered potential impacts to resources in the environment that may be affected by disposal of the new products.
-The Agency found no significant impacts based on publicly available information such as the documented continuous decline in use of cigarettes in the United States, and the applicant's submitted information, including the projected market volumes for the new products.
+The Agency considered potential impacts to resources in the environment that may be affected by disposal of the new product.
+The Agency found no significant impacts based on publicly available information such as the documented continuous decline in use of cigarettes in the United States, and the applicant's submitted information, including the projected market volumes for the new product.